pianoroll/SUPRA/midi-spec/index.md

 This page describes the format for MIDI files available in the SUPRA archive.
-There are two types of MIDI files: (1) "raw" MIDI files where each musical hole on the physical roll is represented by a note in the MIDI data, and (2) "expression" MIDI files, where the individual holes have been merged into single notes (debridged), note durations have been extended slightly due to the width of the tracker bar, and expression controls on the left/right sides of the roll are interpreted as attack
+There are two types of MIDI files: (1) "raw" MIDI files where each musical hole on the physical roll is represented by a note in the MIDI data, and (2) "expressive" MIDI files, where the individual holes have been merged into single notes (debridged), note durations have been extended slightly due to the width of the tracker bar, and expression controls on the left/right sides of the roll are interpreted as attack